ribeirohugo/go_config/README.md

 ### 2.1.
 Environment

-Then, data can be loaded by calling `Load` method.
+OS environment data can be loaded by calling `Load` method.
-It loads config variables from environment.
+It will load config variables from environment.

 ```
 os.SetVar("SERVER_HOST", "localhost")